EmersonWirelessSystemsTest/PyReusableUtilities/README.md

 ```

 It is important to note that the data files should be defined in the `.spec` file for PyInstaller as the `datas` argument for the `Analysis` object instantiation.

+## PackageSupport
+The `PackageSupport` module contains the `build_custom_pyinstaller_bootloader()` function.
+This is used download the PyInstaller source from GitHub and build a bootloader from scratch for the current Python environment.
+This can be helpful if PyInstaller executables are incorrectly flagged by antivirus programs.
+The function should be run in the build environment before running `pyinstaller.exe`.

+If a build script is created, this function can be called before running the PyInstaller subprocess.